St Andrews Jubilee Course

 Golf Course Review

 The St Andrews Jubilee Course was opened for play in June 1897, just two years after the New Course opened.
 So named for the 60th anniversary of Queen Victoria and her Diamond Jubilee from 1837 to 1897.
 The course was the 3rd of the 4th courses built on the West Sands.
 After The Old, it was The New followed by The Jubilee.

-The course itself was initially laid out for the ladies and beginners.
+The Jubilee Course itself was initially laid out for the ladies and beginners.
 Construction began on April 7, 1897, on a 12 hole course with holes between 150 and 300 yards.
 (Edinburgh Evening News 8.4.1897) and later extended to 18 holes.

 Following WW2, Willie Auchterlonie made improvements to the 18 hole layout.
-The construction budget was so meagre and materials in short supply, refuse from the town and scrapings from the street were used for construction!
+The construction budget was so meager and materials in short supply, refuse from the town, and scrapings from the street were used for construction!
 Open Champion from 1893 and professional of the R&A, he laid the foundations for what the Jubilee is today.